Samia (musician): 2022–2023: Honey

 In September 2022, Finnerty released the single "Kill Her Freak Out" and announced her upcoming second album, Honey.
 Subsequent singles from the album include "Mad At Me" with Papa Mbye in November and a double release in December, "Pink Balloon/Sea Lions."
 Honey released on January 27, 2023 to positive reviews.
+When speaking about the album, Finnerty said "Optimism is the saddest thing in the world to me and I have a lot of it", referencing the dichotomy between sad and happy songs on the album.